J. Henry Edmunds

-The J. Henry Edmunds was a 19th-century pilot schooner built in 1887 in Brooklyn, New York for Philadelphia pilots.
+J. Henry Edmunds was a 19th-century pilot schooner built in 1887 in Brooklyn, New York for Philadelphia pilots.
 She sank in 1892 and a second Edmunds was built in 1893, which lasted thirty-five years before she sank in bad weather outside Cape Henlopen in 1928.
 She was the last schooner-rigged pilot boat in the Delaware Bay.

 Construction and service

 J. Henry Edmunds was a pilot schooner built in March 1887, at the C. & R. Poillon shipyard in Brooklyn, New York, for a crew of eleven Pennsylvania pilots.
 She was known as the No. 3 of Philadelphia fleet.
-The cost of the Edmunds was $13,000.
+The cost of the J. Henry Edmunds was $13,000.